eddiejibson/limitrr-php/README.md

 ## Installation

-Then, after you have installed the Redis driver, you can install the limitrr-php libary via executing the following commandline in your terminal:
+You can install the limitrr-php libary via executing the following commandline in your terminal:

 ```bash
 composer require eddiejibson/limitrr-php